HIGHLIGHTS

 Here are some real-world examples of patient engagement

-Consequently, a 44% reduction in complications, shorter hospital stays, and a 10% cost savings have been reported.
+Consequently, a 44% reduction in complications, shorter hospital stays, and 10% cost savings have been reported.

 • Partners Healthcare's Connected Cardiac Care Program gives remote monitoring devices to patients who suffer heart failure.

-These success stories demonstrate that patient engagement in healthcare not only lead to improved patient satisfaction but also have tangible effects on healthcare outcomes.
+These success stories demonstrate that patient engagement in healthcare not only leads to improved patient satisfaction but also has tangible effects on healthcare outcomes.

 Technical Project Manager